-PRO TIP: just 300 – 400 m. more far away, there is another waterfall, this time in a cave.
-It is called Gljúfrafoss and if you ever imagined how a waterfall in a cave looks like, this is probably close to what you pictured!
+PRO TIP: just 300 – 400 m. farther away, there is another waterfall, this time in a cave.
+It is called Gljúfrafoss and if you ever imagined what a waterfall in a cave looks like, this is probably close to what you pictured!

-Alright, I know you want to stay more and see it, but I urge you to continue on, just around one hour drive away you will stumble upon another amazing waterfall (this will repeat, yes, Iceland has tons of them!).
+Alright, I know you want to stay longer to look at it, but I urge you to continue on and just around one hour drive away you will stumble upon another amazing waterfall (this I will repeat, yes, Iceland has tons of them!).

 This one is called Skogafoss and I would describe it as a falling wall of water.
 If you are going to get a picture, I assure you this time you will get a lot more wet 🙂